RickyNJ/NetPretender/README.md

 ### 🔧 In Progress / Planned

+- [ ] Cachening of devices in valkey.
+- [ ] Check if file has been modified to prevent rebuilding of the command tree.
 - [ ] Dynamically assign and listen to ports defined in the YAML.
 - [ ] Conditional outputs based on variables/state.
 - [ ] Handle scenario variable has wrong value.